frictionlessdata/datapackage/data-packages/index.md

   the event that the actual data files specified by those resource paths are not located in the same directory in which the descriptor file (`datapackage.json`) resides.
-* `dependencies` - Hash of prerequisite packages on which this package depends in order to install and run.
-Each dependency defines the lowest compatible MAJOR[.MINOR[.PATCH]] dependency versions (only one per MAJOR version) with which the package has been tested and is assured to work.
+* `dataDependencies` - Hash of prerequisite data packages on which this package depends in order to install.
+Follows same format as CommonJS Packages spec v1.1.Each dependency defines the lowest compatible MAJOR[.MINOR[.PATCH]] dependency versions (only one per MAJOR version) with which the package has been tested and is assured to work.
 The version may be a simple version string (see the version property for acceptable forms), or it may be a hash group of dependencies which define a set of options, any one of which satisfies the dependency.
 The ordering of the group is significant and earlier entries have higher priority.
+Example:

+      "dataDependencies": {
+         "country-codes": "",
+         "unemployment": "2.1",
+         "geo-boundaires": {
+           "acmecorp-geo-boundaries": ["1.0", "2.0"],
+           "othercorp-geo-boundaries": "0.9.8",
+         },
+      }

 <div class="alert" markdown="block">
 NOTE: A Data Package author MAY add any number of additional fields beyond those